betaflight/betaflight/docs/Rx.md

 Go to CLI and set the min and max values with the following command:
 ```
-rccal <channel_number> <min> <max>
+rxrange <channel_number> <min> <max>
 ```

-For example, if you got 1070-1930 range for roll channel.
-Roll is `channel 0` so you should type `rccal 0 1070 1930` in the CLI.
+For example, if you have the range 1070-1930 for the first channel you should use `rxrange 0 1070 1930` in the CLI.
 Be sure to enter the `save` command to save the settings.

-Use sub-trim on your transmitter to set the middle point of pitch, roll, yaw and throttle.
+After configuring channel ranges use the sub-trim on your transmitter to set the middle point of pitch, roll, yaw and throttle.